Scattering of Quantum Particles in de Sitter Spacetime I: The Formalism: Introduction

 This paper is organized as follows.
 In Section 2, we describe general features de Sitter spacetime, with $SO(1,d)$ symmetry inherited from $(d{+}1)$-dimensional embedding space.
 We describe the geodesics of observers who measure the scattering amplitudes.
 In Section 3, we discuss the symmetry algebra of physical observables and their flat limits obtained by the In\"on\"u-Wigner contraction.
 We construct the Hamiltonian operator generating proper time translation along timelike geodesic lines.
 In Section 4, we discuss scalar field theory in de Sitter spacetime.
 In order to make it as explicit as possible, we specify to two dimensions and choose the mass above the curvature scale.
 By considering the short wavelength limit of Klein-Gordon solutions, we identify the positive and negative frequency wavefunctions.
 This leads to a unique split of the scalar field into the positive and negative frequency modes and consequently, to the identification of the creation and annihilation operators.
 The vacuum, annihilated by the annihilation operators, is unique and common to all observers (invariant under de Sitter symmetry).
-In Section 5, we identify the symmetry generators as Noether charges of the currents constructed from the stress-energy tensor and Killing vectors.
+In Section 5, we perform the spectral decomposition of scalar wavefunctions.
+We discuss the frequency distribution in the limits of large mass and momentum, when the particles probe de Sitter spacetime at short invariant intervals.
+These distributions peak at the frequencies expected for particles propagating in flat spacetime.
+In Section 6, we identify the symmetry generators as Noether charges of the currents constructed from the stress-energy tensor and Killing vectors.
 It allows expressing the Hamiltonian of interacting theory in terms of the stress-energy tensor.
-In Section 6, we use this Hamiltonian to derive a general expression for the scattering amplitudes.
+In Section 7, we use this Hamiltonian to derive a general expression for the scattering amplitudes.
 To that end, we follow the same steps as in Minkowski spacetime and derive a curved space generalization of the familiar Dyson's formula.
 Compared to the flat case, the amplitudes describe the scattering of wavepackets with the frequency spectrum determined by geometry.
-In Section 7, we return to two dimensions and perform the spectral decomposition of scalar wavefunctions.
-We discuss the frequency distribution in the limits of large mass and momentum, when the particles probe de Sitter spacetime at short invariant intervals.
-These distributions peak at the frequencies expected for particles propagating in flat spacetime.
 In the limit of masses and/or momenta far above the curvature scale, de Sitter scattering amplitudes agree with the amplitudes evaluated in Minkowski spacetime.
 We illustrate it on a simple example in Section 8.
+In Section 9, we summarize our results and compare with the existing literature.